JCT: A few years ago, I sent a mailer to socreds

 >advances, a major factor.

-JCT: LETS does affect the employment system which is
+JCT: LETS does affect the employment system

 progressively failing to provide incomes because of technological